sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 28 of creating useless commits every other day ✔️~~
 Day 29 of creating useless commits every other day 💀
 ~~Day 30 of creating useless commits every other day ✔️~~
+~~Day 31 of creating useless commits every other day ✔️~~
+Day 32 of creating useless commits every other day 💀
-Day 31 of creating useless commits every other day ✔️
+Day 33 of creating useless commits every other day ✔️